sriramcu/photo_metadata_mongodb/README.md

 `pip install -r requirements.txt`

 #### Step 3
-Get your Atlas-MongoDB connection string by following the steps on the website.
+Get your Atlas-MongoDB connection string by following [these](https://docs.mongodb.com/guides/cloud/connectionstring/) steps on the website.

 #### Step 4
 Run the program: